-ORIENTATION/CHECK-INS WITH THE OAAI 2
+ORIENTATION/CHECK-INS WITH THE OAAI .
+2

-SMITHSONIAN SUPERVISORS 2
+Smithsonian Hosts/Advisors .
+2

-UNIT APPOINTMENT COORDINATOR
+UNIT APPOINTMENT COORDINATOR .
+2

-SI IDENTIFICATION BADGES, NETWORK ACCOUNTS AND BACKGROUND CHECKS 2
+SI IDENTIFICATION BADGES, NETWORK ACCOUNTS AND BACKGROUND CHECKS .
+2

-PREVENTION OF WORKPLACE HARASSMENT (POWH) TRAINING 3
+PREVENTION OF WORKPLACE HARASSMENT (POWH) TRAINING .
+3

-COVID-19 SAFETY TRAINING 4

-RIGHTS AND RESPONSIBILITIES 5
+RIGHTS AND RESPONSIBILITIES .
+4

-CHANGING TENURE DATES 7
+CHANGING TENURE DATES .
+7

-STIPENDS 7
+STIPENDS .
+7

-TRAVEL ALLOWANCE 8
+TRAVEL ALLOWANCE .
+8

-RESEARCH ALLOWANCE 8
+RESEARCH ALLOWANCE .
+8

-MEDICAL INSURANCE 9
+Medical Insurance .
+8

-INJURY AND ILLNESS 9
+INJURY AND ILLNESS .
+9

-VISAS 9
+VISAS .
+9

-TAX INFORMATION 10
+TAX INFORMATION ,10

 US Citizens and US Permanent Residents for Tax Purposes

 Non-U.S. Residents

 Other Tax Information

-USE OF SMITHSONIAN FACILITIES

-Publications
+Use of Smithsonian Facilities .12

+PUBLICATIONS 12

-FINAL REPORTS
+FINAL REPORTS .12

-VACATION AND SICK DAYS
+VACATION AND SICK DAYS .12

-Housing 12
+Housing .12

-ORIENTATION/CHECK-INS AT THE OFFICE OF ACADEMIC APPOINTMENTS AND INTERNSHIPS
+ORIENTATION/CHECK-INS WITH THE OFFICE OF ACADEMIC APPOINTMENTS AND INTERNSHIPS

-You should check-in with the Office of Academic Appointments and Internships soon after beginning your appointment via a virtual meeting.
+You should check-in with the Office of Academic Appointments and Internships (OAAI) soon after beginning your appointment via a virtual meeting.

-All non-U.S. residents MUST check-in with the Office of Academic Appointments and Internships (OAAI) before their paperwork can be processed for payment.
+All non-U.S. residents MUST check-in with the Office of Academic Appointments and Internships before their paperwork can be processed for payment.
 This is in addition to the check-in with the Office of International Relations (OIR).
 Stipend payments take approximately six weeks to process after check-in with the OAAI is completed.

-To schedule a check-in appointment, please book an appointment by clicking https://outlook.office365.com/owa/calendar/OfficeofFellowships@sinet.onmicrosoft.com/bookings/).
+To schedule a check-in appointment, please book an appointment by clicking here (https://outlook.office365.com/owa/calendar/OfficeofFellowships@sinet.onmicrosoft.com/bookings/).
 Appointment times for check-in with the Office of Academic Appointments and Internships are typically between 10:00 a.m. to 4:00 p.m.
 EST, Monday through Friday.

-You should contact your unit's fellowship/internship coordinator (or your supervisor) to be oriented to your unit.
+You should contact your unit's fellowship coordinator (or your host or advisor) to be oriented to your unit.